pacanada/chess-ai/README.md

 - [x] Basic UI
 - [ ] Play also as black inverting board
 - [ ] Allow args when launching the GUI (depth, agent type, fen)

+## ideas:
+Supervised training for initial nn
+Introduce temperature, not only the most visited node Evaluate previous nets